stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 };
 ```

-The default drawing primitive is a _triangle strip_ which assumes vertices adhere to the following pattern:
+The default drawing primitive is a _triangle strip_ which assumes vertices are ordered as follows:

 ```
 0---2---4-- etc